Did Amelia Earhart perish at sea on July

 Due to the time limits of the episode, and the fact that looking over my shoulder for 20 hours is as exciting as watching grass grow, viewers will only see a brief portion of my work.
 So what did I actually do, and how?

-First the physical photograph was converted into a digital version using a professional grade scanner working at a 2400dpi optical resolution (nearly six million dots per square inch), which exceeded the photographic resolution of the field cameras and film available in the 1930's.
+First the physical photograph was converted into a digital version using a professional grade scanner working at a 2400 dpi optical resolution (nearly six million dots per square inch), which exceeded the photographic resolution of the field cameras and film available in the 1930's.

 To avoid contaminating the digital version, the photograph and scanner were delicately and meticulously cleaned, all scanner effects were disabled, and the resulting file was saved at full bit depth without applying any compression.
 In other words, all of the available photographic details were preserved for my digital analysis.
 I then performed an extensive series of industry accepted forensic tests as I searched for any signs of tampering.
 Thus, an absence of positive results would serve as compelling evidence of photographic authenticity.

-Because the scanned photograph was composed of nearly a quarter billion pixels, I visually inspected those pixels in 4k quadrants using a 4k resolution monitor, such that each pixel always had a 1-to-1 representation.
+Because the scanned photograph was composed of nearly a quarter billion pixels, I visually inspected those pixels in 4k quadrants using a 4k resolution monitor, such that each pixel always had a one-to-one representation.
 I searched each quadrant for artifacts resulting from either residual dust on the physical print or scanner, or any defects resulting from the handling or age of the physical print.
 I also searched for any unexplained artifacts, and no such anomalies were detected.
 Cumulatively, the artifacts accounted for less than 0.001% of the total pixels, which was both insignificant and easy to mask from further testing.

 The digital photograph was then subjected to over a dozen forensic